 Tips to Serve Merlot at Parties

-Due to its sweeter, more flexible flavor profile, Merlot can be chilled slightly more heavily than Cabernet Sauvignon, to a temperature of 55-60 °F. The wine should be allowed to breathe for at least 20 minutes.
+Due to its lighter, more flexible flavor profile, Merlot can be chilled slightly more heavily than Cabernet Sauvignon, to a temperature of 55-60 °F. The wine should be allowed to breathe for at least 20 minutes.
 Keenan Winery has a featured wine, the 2013 Keenan Merlot Napa Valley.
 Twenty percent of the wine is Merlot fruit harvested from the Napa Carneros region.
 After hand harvesting, the grapes were de-stemmed, then inoculated with Montrachet yeast.
 Fermentation ranged from ten to fourteen days.
 Check out this Merlot’s wine tasting notes when you order a bottle of Keenan.

 As touched upon above, Merlot is a very flexible wine.
 It pairs well with lighter dishes, such as Italian dishes with sweet, tomato-based sauces, as well as chicken, and most varieties of whitefish.
 But now, with this guide you should be able to distinguish Cabernet Sauvignon Versus Merlot.